-When it comes to talking with your loved one, position yourself so they can clearly see you.
+When it comes to talking with your loved one, position yourself toward them so they can clearly see you.
 As dementia progresses, non-verbal communication becomes even more important, so being aware of your body language is crucial.
 In addition, touch can also be helpful.
 Putting your arm around your parent or holding their hand during a conversation, for example, can help keep them engaged.

-It takes those with dementia longer to process incoming information.
-Speak a little slower than you normally would and use simple words and short sentences.
+One of the primary symptoms of dementia is memory loss, and because of this, it can take those with dementia longer to process incoming information.
+Pay attention to your tone of voice and use simple words to prevent miscommunication.
 Avoid asking multiple questions or switching quickly between topics as this can become overwhelming.

-One of the primary symptoms of dementia is forgetfulness.
-If your loved one is confused about what you’re saying, try to rephrase instead of just repeating yourself.
+In addition, avoid showing offense or arguing abruptly.
+Making unexpected statements can confuse or disrupt your interactions.
+If your loved one is confused about what you’re saying, try to rephrase instead of repeating yourself.

 Note: Avoid talking at your loved one or talking about them as if they aren’t there.
 Respect and consideration go a long way in maintaining a positive relationship as dementia progresses.

-SEE ALSO: Understanding Dementia Behaviors
+RELATED: Understanding Dementia Behaviors